malkops/malkops.github.io/content/about.md

   **System administrator at [BANK SINARA](https://www.sinara-group.com/en/directions/financial-group/sinara-bank/)**

   Starting as a junior system administrator, I helped pass 3DSv2 MasterCard and MIR payment system certifications.
-  After certifications, I started doing infrastructure tasks like a improving observability and automate testing.
+  After certifications, I started doing infrastructure tasks like improving observability and automate testing.
   At the moment, I am in the process of migrating a large system to Kubernetes.

   My responsibilities include: